3 Day Granite Park Chalet Tour in Glacier National Park

 Description

-Depending on trail conditions, you’ll hike to the Chalet via the Loop Trail (3.8 miles, 2000′ elevation gain) or the Highline Trail (7.5 mostly level miles).
-The Chalet features a fully equipped kitchen and beds with linens.
-In addition to getting to experience Glacier’s backcountry with many of the comforts of civilization, this 3 day hut hike to Granite Park Chalet offers guests an excellent chance to observe Glacier’s abundant flora and fauna.
+Depending on trail conditions, you’ll hike to and from the Chalet via either the Loop Trail (3.8 miles with 2,000 feet of elevation gain) or the Highline Trail (7.5 mostly level miles).
+The Chalet features a fully equipped kitchen and beds with linens, offering rare comfort deep in Glacier’s backcountry.
+This three-day hut hike provides outstanding opportunities to experience the park’s landscapes, wildlife, and natural history at a relaxed, rewarding pace.

 Granite Park Chalet Trip Itinerary